zingolabs/zcash-wallet-formats/zcashd/README.md

 Some work related to parsing is being done [here](https://github.com/dorianvp/zcashd-bdb-parser).

+## Background

+> The following text is taken from [this wallet guide for exchanges](https://hackmd.io/@daira/rJVEmOCkh).
+> Read through to learn more about changes accross versions.

+The `zcashd` internal wallet was, as with the rest of zcashd, forked from Bitcoin code in May 2015.
+The original design of the wallet treated all transparent addresses in the wallet as receiving funds into a single "bucket of money" from which spends could be made.
+In this original design, individual addresses were not treated as having individual, distinguishable balances (even though such per-address balances were representable at the protocol layer).
+This single "bucket" of transparent funds was treated as though it was associated with a single spending authority, even though actually spending funds from this pool might involve creating signatures with multiple distinct transparent spending keys.
+The RPC method `getnewaddress` produced new keys internally via derivation from system randomness, and so these keys had to be backed up independently even though the wallet did not make distinctions between them visible to the user of `zcashd`.
+Similarly, the `getbalance` RPC method treated funds spendable by these independent keys uniformly, as did the other Bitcoin-inherited methods.

+When `zcashd` introduced the Sprout, and later the Sapling protocols, it diverged from this original design by treating each Sprout and Sapling address in the wallet as being associated with an independent spending authority tied to the address.
+With Sprout, keys continued to be derived from system randomness, but Sapling introduced a new hierarchical derivation mechanism, similar to that defined in BIPs 32, 43 and 44.
+Instead of deriving keys from randomness, Sapling keys were all derived from a single binary seed value.

+As part of introducing the Sprout transfer protocol `zcashd` introduced a few new RPC methods, most importantly `z_getbalance` and `z_sendmany` which reflected the choice to treat separate addresses as holding independent balances, and these semantics were retained when the Sapling protocol was added.
+However, in the process, a conceptual error was introduced.

+With the introduction of `z_getbalance` and `z_sendmany`, it became possible for users to begin treating separate transparent addresses in the wallet as having independent balances, even though the Bitcoin-derived RPC methods treated those balances as simply being part of a larger undifferentiated pool of funds.
+Over the intervening years, users have come to depend upon this inadvertent semantic change.

 ## Format

 Each `dat` file is a BerkeleyDB store.
 Entries are stored as follows: